bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 Note that the directory in the prompt changes.

 Combining `cd` with `..` means `cd ..` will always take you to the parent directory.

 #### Interacting with the file system

 There are other commands such as:

-- `cp` to copy entities
+- `cp` to copy an entity
 - `mv` to move an entity
 - `rm` to delete an entity
 - `mkdir` to make a directory
 - `chown` to change which user owns an entity
 - `chmod` to change the permissions on an entity

-You can learn how to use these commands from their man pages or by looking at their "tldr" page.
+You can learn how to use these commands from their **man pages** or by looking at their **tldr page**.

 ### File paths in Unix

 File paths are often a point of confusion for command line beginners.
-This is because the same path can be entered several different ways.
+This is because the same path can be entered in several different ways.

-For instance, if the working directory is `/Users/alfierichards/` and I want to print the contents of `/Users/alfierichards/Desktop` I could enter that several ways.
+For instance, if the working directory is `/Users/alfierichards/` and I want to print the contents of `/Users/alfierichards/Desktop` I could enter that several
+ways:

-- Relative path: `ls Desktop` or `ls ./Desktop`, this can be come to be more explicit if their is a conflict.
+- Relative path: `ls Desktop` or `ls ./Desktop` - this can become more explicit if there is a conflict.
-- Absolute path: `ls /Users/alfierichards/Desktop`, this is useful if you want the command to always access the same file no matter the current working directory.
+- Absolute path: `ls /Users/alfierichards/Desktop` - this is useful if you want the command to always access the same file no matter the current working directory.
-- Home directory path: `ls ~/Desktop`, this is very similar to the absolute path except it uses the current users home directory (in this case `/Users/alfierichards`).
-This will point to different location when signed in as another user.
+- Home directory path: `ls ~/Desktop` - this is very similar to the absolute path except it uses the current user's home directory (in this case `/Users/alfierichards`).
+This will point to a different location when logged in as another user.

 #### Wild cards

-Most bash commands accept wild cards, which are characters that meet certain strings.
+Most **bash** commands accept wild cards, which are characters that meet certain strings.

 The `*` character matches every file name.